Former Brother says Egypt's Mursi shows group's flaws

 "He is an Egyptian nationalist, a good man with moral commitment.
 But in the end, unfortunately, he didn't keep his promise to be independent of the Muslim Brotherhood," he said.

-"The organisation is controlling him to this day ... and any talk to the contrary is neither sincere or true."
+"The organization is controlling him to this day ... and any talk to the contrary is neither sincere or true."

 (Writing by Tom Perry; Editing by Alastair Macdonald)